There a number of things to do before you leave Mannheim and return home. Here, you will find a list of the things you need to do before you leave:

 Your membership at the University of Mannheim ends with your disenrollment.
 You may need to present a confirmation, for example, to the statutory health insurance provider or to enroll at another higher education institution.
 Please submit your request for disenrollment online in Portal² > My studies > Requests > Disenrollment and take note of the information on how to submit a request published there.
 International exchange students are asked to select “other reasons” under the heading “Reason for disenrollment.”

-If you want a request confirmation of disenrollment, please write an e-mail with the subject line confirmation of disenrollment and your student ID number to the Express Service.
+If you want to request a confirmation of disenrollment, please write an e-mail with the subject line confirmation of disenrollment and your student ID number to the Express Service.
 You can only disenroll once you have returned all library items and do not owe the library any fees.

 When should I disenroll?